unparalleled-js/docs-1/connectors/wrike/get-task-by-id-action.md

 # Wrike - Get task by id action

 This action retrieves a single task that matches a search by task ID.
-Only results in your Wrike instance that matches the criteria will be returned.
+Only results in your Wrike instance that match the criteria will be returned.

 ![Get task by ID action](/assets/images/connectors/Wrike/get-task-by-id-action.png) *Get task by ID action*